New Patient treatment – $55

 Although we know that community acupuncture has numerous perks and benefits such as accessibility, affordability, a welcoming, serene and soothing place to heal, it is NOT ALWAYS ideal for the following patients:

-Those who need separate/private room for treatments – While we do have one curtained-off space where patients needing a “table treatment” (i.e. wish to lay flat, disrobe or needs a discreet, solo space) can avail, most treatments occur in our spacious, mood-lit room with pleasant soft music.
-But bear in mind, there may be ten other patients in there with you.
+Those who need separate/private room for treatments – Those who need separate/private room for treatments.
+While we do have one curtained-off space where patients needing a “table treatment” (i.e. wish to lay flat, disrobe or needs a discreet, solo space) can avail, most treatments occur in our spacious, mood-lit room with pleasant soft music.
+But bear in mind, there may be several other patients in there with you.
 You may hear some background whispering since the staff acupuncturists need to communicate with the patients.
 Or, there may be some patients who come-in to be treated for snoring or wheezing problems.
 In any case, we do our best to keep our space quiet and unobtrusive.
 Wearing the eye pillows which we provide helps shut out distractions.
 We also have noise machines and a water fountain strategically placed in the treatment room to temper noise/sounds.

 Those with contagious diseases – While we try our best to accommodate everyone, we are not a medical clinic equipped to respond to medical emergency situations or those with continuing chronic conditions that require prompt medical attention.
 If you think you have a problem that is “unusual” such as severe flu, cough, fever, vomiting, infection or any contagious diseases, you must seek appropriate care immediately.
 Once you are under proper medical care, we would be more than happy to treat and care for you.

-Those with mobility and movement issues/challenges and need valet parking or require an adjacent parking – The structure where our clinic is situated does not have designated parking space/s for clients or ramps for persons using wheelchairs.
+Those with mobility and movement issues/challenges and need valet parking or require an adjacent parking – Those with mobility and movement issues/challenges and need valet parking or require adjacent parking.
+The structure where our clinic is situated does not have designated parking space/s for clients or ramps for persons using wheelchairs.
 We only have street and metered parking.
 If you have this concern, it is highly recommended that you come in accompanied by someone who can provide support in walking and moving around.